 “Extension reels carry a real risk, I have seen the hazards sadly on more than one occasion.
 Users can overload an extension reel and plug in appliances that exceed the rating for the extension lead.
 This is in turn can cause the cable to melt and presents a serious health and safety risk.
 When using extension reels, add together the amperage rating of all the appliances used on that cable and you can tell which size extension lead you need.
 Today, extension cords either have the rating stamped on a plug, or a tag is affixed telling you what amperage it is rated to support.
 Devices that produce heat or power tools that do heavy work tend to be high-amperage items."

-Portable Appliance Testing involves testing the appliances and extension leads in your work environment, carrying this out on an annual basis ensures that you minimise the health and safety risks associated with using electricity and protects your employees and visitors to your site.
+Portable Appliance Testing involves testing the appliances including extension leads in your work environment.
+Having this tested completed on an annual basis ensures that you minimise the health and safety risks associated with using electricity and protects your employees and visitors to your site.